Chlorobalius

-Chlorobalius is a species of long-horned grasshopper in the family Tettigoniidae containing the only species, Chlorobalius leucoviridis, commonly known as the spotted predatory katydid.
-It is a predator and is an acoustic aggressive mimic of cicadas; by imitating the sounds and movements made by female cicadas, it lures male cicadas to within its reach and then eats them.
+Chlorobalius is a monotypic genus of Australian bush crickets (katydids) in the tribe Terpandrini containing the single species Chlorobalius leucoviridis, sometimes known as the spotted predatory katydid.
+C. leucoviridis is a predator and is an acoustic aggressive mimic of cicadas; by imitating the sounds and movements made by female cicadas, it lures male cicadas to within its reach and then eats them.

 Taxonomy

 Chlorobalius leucoviridis was first described by the Prussian/Australian botanist and entomologist Johann Gottlieb Otto Tepper in 1896.
 It forms part of the family Tettigoniidae, the subfamily Listroscelidinae and the tribe Terpendrini, the gum-leaf katyatids.

 Description

-The adult Chlorobalius leucoviridis is a large, cryptically-coloured, long-horned grasshopper.
+The adult Chlorobalius leucoviridis is a large, cryptically coloured katydid.
 The body, wings and legs are barred and spotted in green and white.
 The legs bear short spines and both males and females have stridulatory organs, the male has a file-and-scraper structure on the tegmen (fore-wing) while the female has pegs on the hind wing which rub against certain veins on the fore-wing.